Song Registration

 Custom Metadata: Contact us to add additional information specific to your needs.

 Pro Tip: The more metadata you provide, the easier it will be to match revenue from distributors and track performance across platforms.
-Note that ISRC is required to collect revenue.

 Step 4: Add Artist Contributions